Vitamin B9 (Folate)

 RecommendedBioavailability: 0.85%

 Synthetic form in supplements and fortified foods.
-Requires MTHFR conversion to active 5-MTHF. ~85% bioavailable on empty stomach.
+Requires MTHFR conversion to active 5-MTHF.
+Approximately 85% bioavailable on empty stomach.
+Most studied form.

 L-Methylfolate (5-MTHF, levomefolate)